AllardQuek/AI-Concierge/docs/decisions/001-persistent-socket-connections.md

 ## Context

-The Sybil customer interface needs to manage socket connections for real-time communication with the signaling server.
+The Mulisa customer interface needs to manage socket connections for real-time communication with the signaling server.
 When a customer ends a call, we needed to decide whether to:

 1. **Maintain persistent connection** and keep socket open with an "idle" state
 2. **Disconnect/reconnect** pattern where socket is closed after each call